wilberquito/Paradigms-and-Programming-Languages/Haskell/Sessio2.md

 GHCi> (\x -> x+1) 10
 11
 ```

-You can create functions with more than one argument using lambda functions.

-Example:

 ```haskell
 GHCi> :t (\x y -> x+y)
 (\x y -> x+y) :: Num a => a -> a -> a